 Recording your screen in Windows 10 is the only way to capture every instance of a live game, app, or open browser window.
 These screenshots are automatically saved in MP4 and other video formats and can be broadcast to Facebook, YouTube, and other destinations.

-This article covers the best methods to record the Windows 10 screen using native apps like XBox Game bar as well as third-party apps.
+This article covers the best methods to record the Windows 10 screen using native apps like Xbox Game bar as well as third-party apps.

-1. Using XBox Game Bar
+2. Using Xbox Game Bar

-If you want a no-frills recording of every instance on your screen, Windows native XBox Game Bar is the easiest way.
+If you want a no-frills recording of every instance on your screen, Windows native Xbox Game Bar is the easiest way.
 You can either launch it from the Start menu or use the short-cut Win + G to open the application.
-If any issues pop up, you can reinstall the application from Microsoft Store.
+If any issues pop up, you can reinstall the application from the Microsoft Store.

 You can set the configurations for recorded video, audio quality, and video quality.